AHJ Immigration – Supporting Life Decisions, Not Just Applications

 Family and Spouse Visa Income Requirement Raised

-The minimum income threshold for sponsoring a spouse or partner increased in stages during 2025:
+The minimum income threshold for sponsoring a spouse or partner increased in stages during 2025.
+These still apply in 2026:

 Dependants Restricted for Students